byu-imaal/dohjs/README.md

 *NOTE: The above command may need to be run as root ([how to fix this](https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally))*

+# Docs

+To build the documentation locally, run `npm run docs`.
+Then you can serve up your docs/ directory.

 # Usage

 ## Importing dohjs

-If you're just using plain ol' vanilla JS in the browser, include doh.js (or doh.min.js) from the CDN or your local installation in your html file.
+If you're using JS in the browser, include doh.js (or doh.min.js) from the CDN or your local installation in your html file.
 Make sure you put it before your other `<script>` tags.

 ```html